elixir-webrtc/ex_webrtc/guides/advanced/modifying.md

 >
 > But what does that even mean?
 > Each transceiver is responsible for sending and/or receiving a single track.
 When you call `PeerConnection.add_track`, we actually look for a free transceiver
-> (that is, one that is not sending a track already) and use it, or create a new transceiver if we don' find anything suitable.
+> (that is, one that is not sending a track already) and use it, or create a new transceiver if we don't find anything suitable.
 If you are very sure
 > that the remote peer added _N_ new video tracks, you can add _N_ video transceivers (using `PeerConnection.add_transceiver`) and begin the negotiation as
 > the offerer.
 If you didn't add the transceivers, the tracks added by the remote peer (the answerer) would be ignored.